danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 The dual problem can provide a different perspective of the same problem, and is sometimes more efficient to solve.
 We will utilize the dual formulation for solving minimization problems.

 ## Forming the Tableau
+The (primal problem) tableau is an $n \times m$ matrix defined as

+$$
+\begin{bmatrix}
+A & I & b \\
+-c^T & 0 & 0
+\end{bmatrix}
+$$

+The dual tableau is simply the transpose (before adding the slack variables).
-formulating the tableau is done as follows.
+Formulating the tableau is done as follows.
 As noted previously, for minimization problems we solve the dual instead of the primal problem
 ```c++
 Eigen::MatrixXd SimplexMethod::FormTableau(const Eigen::MatrixXd& CC,
                             const Eigen::VectorXd& cl,